A Community Strategy for Phased Reopening

 - Considering special accommodations for higher-risk individuals.

-- Operating by walk-in registration, appointment or reservation when possible.
-This means collecting the name and phone number of at least one member of each patron group/household who have close contact with them.
-As the community continues to reopen, there is greater risk for increased cases and clusters.
+- Operating by walk-in registration, appointment or reservation when possible which includes collecting the name and phone number of at least one member of each patron group or household.
+As the community continues to reopen, there is greater risk for increased cases and clusters so being able to connect with everyone who has been in close contact is important.
 Retaining this information will help with rapid notification to people who may have been exposed, helping to prevent future exposures among employees, patrons, family members, and others.

 Regarding who may open in Phase Two, most industries can operate as long as they can maintain safety and health precautions.
-The industry-specific guidelines will be shared on Friday, but in the meantime, to help businesses plan, KCHD is providing a general list of the types of businesses that may open with restrictions in place in Phase Two.
 Phase Two builds upon Phase One, so if an industry was open in Phase One, they remain open.

 In Phase Two: